 Check below for career opportunities that are currently available.
 Please note, only candidates being considered will be contacted.

-As DWF continues to rapidly grow and expand, a willingness to be nimble, flexible, and to accommodate ongoing change is essential.
+As DWF continues to rapidly grow and expand a willingness to be nimble, flexible, and accommodate ongoing change is necessary.

 DUTIES AND RESPONSIBILITIES:

 Coordinate tracking of reconciliACTIONs at Legacy Schools across the country, including but not limited to social media, school outreach, and maintaining data on DWF file sharing platform

 Assist with ongoing data integrity, ensuring mailing information for all educators is kept up-to-date

 Assist in maintaining ongoing relationships with Legacy School educators

 Assist with developing educator communications (emails, social posts, evaluation surveys) and answer questions, and requests for support

 Work closely with Marketing & Communications to ensure reconciliACTIONs and success stories are being shared on DWF social media, and curriculum and teaching tools, are continuously updated online

 Coordinate year-end Legacy School survey disbursement and completion, monitor data collection, and analysis